Hvosten/JAVA/README.md

 # JAVA

+## RandomizedMethods<br>
-RandomizedMethods - program extends package ODE from Commons Math library with two randomized schemes (Euler randomized scheme and Runge-Kutta randomized scheme)
+Program extends package ODE from Commons Math library with two randomized schemes (Euler randomized scheme and Runge-Kutta randomized scheme).
+Subsequently new classes are used to solve some mathematical problems.
+Results of experiments are shown od figures.